-New York State offers an "Empire Passport", which is an annual park that offers unlimited day-use vehicle entry to most of New York's State parks and recreational facilities.
-The Empire Passport is available for purchase online and at state park regional offices.
+New York State offers a variety of "Empire Passes", which are annual passes that offer unlimited day-use vehicle entry to most of New York's State parks and recreational facilities.
+The Empire Pass is available for purchase online and at state park regional offices.

-An annual vehicle permit is available that allows for unlimited entry into any state park.
+An annual pass allows for unlimited entry into any state park.
 Annual permits may be purchased at the entrance station or park offices or online.
-A discounted annual permit is also available to ND residents that are senior citizens or are disabled veterans.
+A discounted annual permit is available to ND residents that are senior citizens or are disabled veterans.

-Oklahoma does not have an annual pass program.
+Oklahoma does not have an annual pass program and do not charge entrance fees at 31 out of 32 of their state parks.
 Resident and non-resident senior citizens receive a discount on overnight stays, and resident senior citizens have the day-use and entry fees waived.
 Disabled persons are also entitled to a 50% discount on camping fees.

 Oregon offers a 12- and a 24-month day-use pass that gives unlimited entry to any of the hundreds of day-use parks in the state.
 Fees are also waived for disabled veterans and for active military on leave.